asarkar157/cluster-autoscaling-agent-demo/README.md

 # Observability & Security Remediation Demo with Aiden

 A demo environment that shows Aiden by StackGen automatically:
-1. **Detecting and remediating EKS node pool overutilization** -- scaling node groups up/down
+1. **Detecting and remediating EKS node pool overutilization** -- scaling node groups up/down (complete)
-2. **Detecting and remediating security misconfigurations** -- fixing findings from AWS Security Hub
+2. **Detecting and remediating security misconfigurations** -- fixing findings from AWS Security Hub (complete)
+3. **Cloud asset inventory management** -- multi-account resource scanning (incomplete, non-functional in Aiden)

+> **Note:** Parts 1 and 2 are fully functional end-to-end demos.
+Part 3 (Cloud Inventory) has the infrastructure and skill definition in place, but the Aiden integration is incomplete and not yet operational.

 ## Architecture